Babylon Berlin: Locations

-Portions of the series were also filmed in the state of North Rhine-Westphalia.
+Portions of the series were filmed in the state of North Rhine-Westphalia.
 Scenes set at Schloss Liebenberg, the estate of the Nyssen family, were filmed at Schloss Drachenburg, a castle in the Rhineland.
 The Rheinisches Industriebahn-Museum in Cologne was used as the Anhalter Güterbahnhof.
 The Landschaftspark Duisburg-Nord, a disused steel plant near Duisburg, was used as the factory adjacent to Bruno Wolter's apartment, in which numerous sequences take place.

 Scenes involving a steam train were filmed in the state of Bavaria at the Bavarian Railway Museum near Nördlingen.

-A number of new locations were introduced in Season 3.
+New locations were introduced in Season 3.
 Berlin's Old City Hall served as the interior and exterior of the Berlin Stock Exchange.
 The Ullsteinhaus was used as the editorial offices of the Tempo newspaper, which were actually located there at the time.
 The Kammergericht in Berlin served as the Ministry of the Reichswehr.
 The Cafe Grosz doubled for the historic Romanisches Café, destroyed in WWII.

 The District Council Hall of the Rathaus Treptow was used for the court room for both Greta's trial in Season 3 and Katelbach's trial in Season 4.
 The Gästehaus am Lehnitzsee, a hotel housed in the historic Landhaus Adlon, the pre-WWII mansion of Louis Adlon, manager of the famed Hotel Adlon, was used as the villa of Edgar and Esther Kasabian.

 New locations introduced in Season 4 include the Karl-Marx-Allee, used in multiple episodes as the Kurfürstendamm; the Amtsgericht Wedding, the exterior and interior of which appear in multiple episodes as the Landgericht Berlin-Mitte; and the GASAG Building on Littenstraße, used as the Berlin headquarters of the Nazi Party.